 On 30 September 2021, the Group publicly announced that the Parent Company had signed a sale and purchase agreement (SPA) to sell its entire equity interest of 64.25% in its subsidiary, Higleig Petroleum Services and Investment Company Ltd, for a consideration of USD 11.5 million (KD 3,489,896).
+The sale of subsidiary was expected to be completed within a year from the date of classification.
+Accordingly, the subsidiary was classified as a disposal group held for sale and as a discontinued operation.

 Further to the SPA, the Parent Company signed a contract with the buyer on 20 April 2022, assigning the subsidiary's shares to the buyer, including all the related rights and benefits associated with these shares, and also removed their representatives from the Board of Directors of Higleig, thereby evidencing loss of control of the subsidiary by the Parent Company.
 On 21 July 2022, the legal ownership of the shares was transferred to the buyer, after obtaining regulatory approvals.

-During the year, the Group has received the entire sales consideration from the buyer and has recorded a net loss of KD 11,270,406 in the consolidated statement of profit or loss, on disposal of the subsidiary.
+During the prior year, the Group received the entire sales consideration from the buyer and recorded a net loss of KD 11,270,406 in the consolidated statement of profit or loss, on disposal of the subsidiary.